• Skip to main content

 July 18, 2025 by Allison De Marco, PhD, MSW

-She’s leading the way to bring gender equity to the construction trades Link to the Full Interview here Nora Spencer, a graduate of the UNC School of Social Work MSW […]
+She’s leading the way to bring gender equity to the construction trades Link to the Full Interview here Nora Spencer, a graduate of the UNC School of Social Work MSW program, is on a mission to bring gender equity to the construction trades while helping seniors age in place.
+She sat down with us to […]

 JIF Leadership Initiative: Video Conversation with Nora Spencer, MSW